Main Content

 If the model uses encoding for categorical variables, then ExpandedPredictorNames includes the names that describe the expanded variables.
 Otherwise, ExpandedPredictorNames is the same as PredictorNames.

-Description of the cross-validation optimization of hyperparameters, stored as a BayesianOptimization object or a table of hyperparameters and associated values.
+Description of the cross-validation optimization of hyperparameters, returned as a BayesianOptimization object or a table of hyperparameters and associated values.
 Nonempty when the OptimizeHyperparameters name-value pair is nonempty at creation.
 Value depends on the setting of the HyperparameterOptimizationOptions name-value pair at creation:

 • 'bayesopt' (default) — Object of class BayesianOptimization